Estimating the Intensive Margin Effect in Panel Data Settings: Identification of intensive margin effects

 \subsection{Identification of principal strata proportions}

-A pivotal factor of Propositions \ref{prop:bounds_attao} and \ref{prop:bounds_qttao} is the proportion of AO units in each group, $\pi_{1}$ and $\pi_{0}$.
+A pivotal factor of Proposition \ref{prop:bounds_qttao} is the proportion of AO units in each group, $\pi_{1}$ and $\pi_{0}$.
 Next, I impose additional assumptions on the selection mechanism that enable the identification of these proportions.

 \begin{assumption} Monotonicity